-G-Technology G-DOCK ev with Thunderbolt review
+G-Technology G-DOCK ev with Thunderbolt full review

 The G-Technology G-DOCK ev with Thunderbolt is an external storage solution made for the busy video editor and other professional users.
 The drive is a solidly built aluminium enclosure, which comes with two 2.5-inch portable hard drives that fit into two shuttered bays.
 These can be used separately, inside or outside the enclosure; or RAIDed together inside if required.